Estimated reading time: 14 minutes

 The costs of owning a home are far more than renting, and so many things we never considered.

-Ideally, we want to have a baby without sitting in debt in the next few years.
+Ideally, we want a baby without debt in the next few years.

 I also thought being a stay-at-home mom might be an option if we could build a profitable blog when a baby comes along.

 Our last question is, how long did it take you to make money blogging, and can you give us any figures?

 We appreciate your time and tips and hope you see our email.